Stargazing and Aurora Watching in Scotland

 Although the UK can be quite bad for light pollution in general, the Scottish Highlands does afford many more dark sky locations.
 You need to find somewhere with as little light pollution as possible, and we’ll gladly point you in the right direction.
-We are lucky to be right next to a north facing coastline which can yeild some spectacular views of the Northern Lights.
+We are lucky to be right next to a north-facing coastline which can yield some spectacular views of the Northern Lights.

 Although for the best star photos you will want to choose nights when there is no moon, it can sometimes be a help, particularly when it is in its first phases as it’s light will help get a more even exposure by bringing out details in the foreground.

 Taking the Photograph